Arronk/My-Coding-Journey/LogR3.md

 Nothing interesting to report just another groundhog day at the moment.
 Looking forward to the week 3 psets in 6.00.2x

+## Day 19: 18/11/2018

+### Progress: Pretty Lazy today

+More work on FCC and week 3 MIT, plus I watched a youtube vid posted by FCC on fundamentals of machine learning